ecoruh/aCloudGuru-DynamoDB/IR_README.md

 - If you decide to use EC2, You need to get IS to allow you access to the EC2 instance used in training.
 You need to raise an IS request and ask for bidirectional access to the EC2 public IP address via ssh port 22.
 - If you decide to use EC2, the file *LabMachine.json* from the original source will not work as it expects a default VPC configured on AWS account.
 The *AWS_Research* account does not have a default VPC, hence I needed to point to the specific VPC configured on it (see *NetworkInterface* bit inside the LabMachine.json file).
 - Using EC2 as command portal was problematic.
 I had to re-create EC2 instance a few times due to various issues, every time I did that I needed to create a separate IS request, as EC2 public IP address changed for every instance.
-- EC2 command execution performance was also the worst contrary to  the instructor’s tip.
-Most scripts ran 2 times faster on OSX than on EC2, all being equal on both platforms, when WCU and RCU is optimised as per the instructor’s recommendations.
-- My two cents; avoid using EC2.
+- EC2 can only be helpful if you have a slow Internet connection, then you will need to go through the trouble of setting it up because it will perform faster than your local machine.
+If you have a fast Internet connection you can avoid using EC2.